AGCCS/AGCCS-CTRL22/circuit/README.md

 # Hardware Revisions

-In this repository we provide the current stage of development Rev-1-x and latest stable version Rev-1-2 both as editable KiCad projects.
+In this repository we provide the current state of development Rev-1-x and the latest stable version Rev-1-2, both as editable KiCad projects.
 For documentation purposes, earlier revisions are provided as PDFs for inspection.

 The initial revision Rev-1-0 passed our tests conducted with a first-installation firmware archived in [Pascal Thurnherrs repository](https://github.com/dreadnomad/FGCCS-Ctrl22).
 Rev-1-1 is an incremental upgrade by the same team, it should be fine too from an electronics perspective.
-We are currently ordering/assembling our intermediate finalist Rev-1-2, keeping our fingers crossed.
-Once Rev-1-2 has been positively evaluated with our production firmware [ctrl22](../ctrl22/), we'll tidy up the repository and remove obsolete earlier revisions.
+We just have assembled the first prototypes of our intermediate finalist Rev-1-2.
+All functional units passed basic tests, e.g., we can drive the contractors and generate/read-back the CP signal using the current firmware [ctrl22](../ctrl22/).
+Once we have actually charged some EV, we'll tidy up the repository and remove obsolete earlier revisions.